Hunyuan3D 1.0: A Unified Framework for Text-to-3D and Image-to-3D Generation: Implementation

 For rendering the condition images, we employed a random sampling strategy for camera poses.
 Specifically, we sampled the camera elevation from a range of [-20, 60] degrees and the azimuth from [0, 360] degrees.
 The HDR is randomly sampled from the a HDR set and field of view (FOV) were sampled from a uniform distribution $U(47, 0.01)$, and the camera distance was sampled from $U(1.5, 0.1)$.
 For rendering the target images, we fix the camera parameters for model learning.
 We render 24 images with azimuth angles uniformly sampled from the set $\{0, 15, 30, 45, ..., 330, 345\}$ degrees, and a fixed elevation of 0 degrees.
 The FOV was set to 47.9 degrees, and the camera distance was fixed at 1.5 units.
 Uniform lighting conditions were applied to ensure consistency across the target images.
 All renderings were completed using Blender with a fixed rendering resolution of 1024$\times$1024.

 \textbf{Training details.} We train the multi-view diffusion model and sparse-view reconstruction model separately.
 For the multi-view diffusion model, our lite verison adopts the SD-2.1 as the backbone and our standard version takes SD-XL as the backbone.
 The RGB images are organized as a 3$\times$2 grid.
 The condition image is randomly resized with $[256,512]$ during training, while fixed with size $512$ during inference.
 The target images are all resized into 320$\times$320.
 For the sparse-view reconstruction model, we extract the image features via DINO encoder and adopt the tri-plane as the intermediate latent representation.
 The reconstruction model is fisrt trained with $256\times256$ multiview input images and then finetuned with $512\times512$ multiview input images.
-All training is completed on 64 A100 GPUs.

 \textbf{Evaluation.} We evaluate our models against existing approaches using two public datasets: GSO~\cite{downs2022google} and OmniObject3D~\cite{wu2023omniobject3d} with randomly sampled approximately 70 objects.
 To convert implicit 3D representations into meshes, we utilized the Marching Cubes algorithm~\cite{marchingcube} to extract iso-surfaces.
 We then sampled 10,000 points from these surfaces to compute the Chamfer Distance (CD) and F-score (FS), which are standard metrics for evaluating the accuracy of 3D shape reconstructions.
 Since some methods require manual recalibration to align the predicted shapes with the ground truth, we applied the Iterative Closest Point (ICP) method for alignment in cases where the generation pose was unknown.